ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  The counts of messages based on all messages received, even if their delivery is ultimately blocked by other filtering agents.

-The format for these reports is defined in Appendix A.
+The format for these reports is defined in Appendix A, as well as the possible values for some of the elements below.
+Most of these values have a definition tied to [@!I-D.ietf-dmarc-dmarcbis].

 DMARC Aggregate Reports MUST contain two primary sections ("metadata" & "data" below) ; one consisting of descriptive information (with two elements),